 Vehicle Essentials For Car Camping

-Spare Tire + Jack– We’ve blown enough flats to know you always carry a spare.
+Spare Tire + Jack– We’ve blown enough flats to know you always carry a spare and a jack.
 You might also want to know how to access the spare.
 Once it took us over an hour to figure out how to lower the spare under our fifth wheel trailer!

 Jumper Cables – The last thing you want is to be stuck on the side of the road because you forgot to turn your lights off on your car while you were heading out on your next 6 hour hike.
 Having a good set of jumper cables is great but these have battery so you are always ready to give yourself a “jump”.